mssjo/ChPTlib/README.md

 # ChPTdiagram
-Program for the specification and evaluation of diagrams in chiral perturbation theory (ChPT).
+Python program and FORM library for the specification and evaluation of diagrams in chiral perturbation theory (ChPT).

 This is ultimately based on the FORM procedures used by Hans Bijnens, although it has developed to the point where no Hans-written code remains.
 The laborious hand-definition of diagrams is replaced by code generation, and the complicated `pickout` procedure has been replaced by the FORM builtin `id,all`.

-The Python program ChPTdiagram.py generates FORM code that can then be further customized using the procedures loaded under ChPTdiagram.hf.
+The Python program `ChPTdiagram.py` generates FORM code that can then be further customized using the FORM library, which may be loaded with `#include ChPTdiagram.hf`.
 Assuming the command `ChPTdiagram` executes ChPTdiagram.py with python 3, basic usage is
 ```
 $ ChPTdiagram --generate-form-main <diagrams.xpt>